≡ Menu

 Grooming the Big Guy

-Fortunately because the Great Dane coat is short, grooming a Great Dane is pretty easy and won’t require hours and hours of your time.
-Plus as an added bonus, even the fur that he does have doesn’t seem to shed too much.
+Fortunately, because the Great Dane coat is short, grooming a Great Dane is pretty straightforward and won’t require hours and hours of your time.
+Plus, as a bonus, even the fur that he does have doesn’t seem to shed too much.
+But before you get too excited, we should warn you that these guys tend to drool, and a few have been known to possess legendary flatulence, so be warned!

-The Great Dane is supremely athletic; however, he does not like getting more exercise than what he really needs, which is probably why you don’t see a ton of folks jogging with a Great Dane by their size.
-This plus, these guys tend to have a lower metabolic rate than other smaller dogs which is why these dogs seem to just move at their own pace.
+The Great Dane is supremely athletic; however, he does not like getting more exercise than he needs, which is probably why you don’t see many folks jogging with a Great Dane by their size.
+These guys tend to have a lower metabolic rate than other smaller dogs, so they seem to move at their own pace.
+Additionally, because of his size, he can develop a joint problem.
+He is also known to suffer from many cardiovascular problems.
+Heart disease is familiar to him.

-Here is a full list of health problems he is known to suffer from
+Here is a complete list of health problems he is known to suffer from

 What’s the Life Expectancy of the Great Dane?